Joel Hunter

-Joel Carl Hunter (born April 18, 1948, in Shelby, Ohio) is a pastor and author.
-He is the author of A New Kind of Conservative (Regal 2008), Church Distributed (Distributed Press 2008) and Inner State 80: Your Journey on the High Way (Higher Life 2009).
-Hunter accepted the presidency of the Christian Coalition in 2006, but resigned before taking the office.
+Joel Carl Hunter (born April 18, 1948) is an American pastor and author.
+He is the author of A New Kind of Conservative (Regal, 2008), Church Distributed (Distributed Press, 2008), and Inner State 80: Your Journey on the High Way (Higher Life, 2009).
+Hunter accepted the presidency of the Christian Coalition in 2006, but resigned before taking office.
 He delivered the closing benediction on the final day of the 2008 Democratic National Convention.

 Early life and education

-Hunter was born April 18, 1948, in Shelby, Ohio.
-His parents were Wilbur Hunter, a decorated World War II veteran, and Jean Hunter, a homemaker.
-When his father died in 1952, he spent much of his time with his maternal grandparents, Lena and Carl Bashore.
-He graduated from Shelby High School in 1966.
+Hunter grew up in Shelby, Ohio.

-He then attended Ohio University.
-While there, he became involved in the civil rights movement.
-In April 1968, after the assassination of Martin Luther King Jr., he had a crisis of faith and felt called into ministry.
-He graduated from Ohio University with a Bachelor of Science degree in education.
+He attended Ohio University, where he participated in the civil rights movement.
+In April 1968, following the assassination of Martin Luther King Jr., he experienced a religious conversion and felt called to ministry.
+He earned a bachelor's degree from Ohio University, followed by a Master of Divinity and a Doctor of Ministry from Christian Theological Seminary in Indiana.

-He then attended Christian Theological Seminary in Indianapolis, Indiana, in 1970, and received his Master of Divinity in 1973.
-After starting towards his Doctor of Ministry degree, he took his first church appointment as a youth minister at Bradley United Methodist Church in Greenfield, Indiana.
-There he met his wife, Becky.
-He stayed at Bradley for one year, and then became a minister at Southport United Methodist and remained there until obtaining his Doctor of Ministry degree in 1974.
-His thesis, in the field of culture and personality, was about equipping people for ministry.

 Career

-After graduation, he became pastor at Mount Auburn United Methodist Church in Greenwood.
+Hunter served as a United Methodist Church minister in Indiana for 15 years.

-In 1985, Hunter moved to Northland Community Church in Longwood, Florida.
-He stepped down in October, 2017.
+In 1985, Hunter became senior pastor at Northland Church in Longwood, Florida.
+Hunter accepted an offer to become president of the Christian Coalition of America in late 2006, but withdrew before taking office after it became clear he intended to steer the organization toward more moderate positions.
+In August 2017, Hunter announced he would step down as senior pastor of Northland; no departure date was set at the time of the announcement.

-Hunter delivered the closing benediction on the final day of the 2008 Democratic National Convention, prayed with Senator Obama on the day of the 2008 presidential election and offered a blessing for President-elect Obama at the Pre-Inaugural Worship Service at St. John's Church on January 22, 2009.
+Hunter delivered the closing benediction at the 2008 Democratic National Convention, prayed with Barack Obama on the day of the 2008 U.S. presidential election, and offered a blessing at the Pre-Inaugural Worship Service at St. John's Episcopal Church on January 20, 2009.
+On June 18, 2026, Hunter co-led the invocation at the dedication ceremony for the Obama Presidential Center in Chicago, held for invited guests one day ahead of the center's public opening on Juneteenth.

-On February 5, 2009, he was appointed to the White House Office of Faith-Based and Neighborhood Partnerships.
-In April 2011, he was named a member of the Commission on Accountability and Policy for Religious Organizations.
+On February 5, 2009, President Obama appointed Hunter to the Advisory Council of the White House Office of Faith-Based and Neighborhood Partnerships.
+In that role, he advised on interfaith relations, fatherhood initiatives, and abortion reduction.
+In April 2011, he joined the Commission on Accountability and Policy for Religious Organizations.

-Hunter served in the inaugural year on the Advisory Council for the White House Office of Faith-Based and Neighborhood Partnerships (2009–2010), which advised President Barack Obama on substantive policy issues including interfaith relations, strengthening the role of fathers in society, and reducing the number of abortions.